Subcommittee on the HASS Requirementreturn to MIT home page

 Distribution Component (3 subjects)

-All students will complete a distribution consisting of three HASS subjects, one from each of the three categories: Humanities, Arts, and Social Sciences.
-You can see which subjects are in each of these categories using the Advanced Search page of the MIT Online Subject Listing & Schedule, [Look for the label: HASS Categories (for students entering in Fall 2010 or later).]
+All students will complete a Distribution consisting of three HASS subjects, one from each of the three categories: Humanities, Arts, and Social Sciences.
+You can see which subjects are in each of these categories using the Advanced Search page of the MIT Online Subject Listing & Schedule, (Look for the label: HASS Category).
 Please note that a few subjects have been assigned to more than one category; these subjects will automatically audit for the category needed by the student.

 Concentration Component (3 or 4 subjects)